 K.J.
-Young is the pen name used by Karen when she writes horror/speculative fiction.
-It's definitely not rated PG, so consider yourself warned.
-Welcome to her dark side.
+Young is the pen name Karen uses when she writes horror/speculative fiction.
+Unlike her other novels, this book contains profanity and sexual references.

 Mark Norman can’t catch a break—until he’s hired as a live-in home health aide for two elderly siblings who live at Alden Manor, a run-down mansion mired in the past.
 His charges, former stage magicians Roy and Alma Walgrave, give off an eerie vibe, but they are also wealthy and careless with their money.

 Seizing the opportunity, Mark soon makes himself indispensable to the old folks, losing himself in fantasies of inheriting the Walgrave fortune upon their deaths.
 When another employee, a young woman named Lisa, shares her dark premonitions and insists that evil lurks in the house, Mark thinks she’s paranoid and unstable.

 Until he begins to notice odd, unsettling things himself.

 When nightmares begin to plague him and the house gradually reveals a web of lies and twisted secrets, he can no longer deny the possibility that Alden Manor is pervaded by some sinister force.
 He’s terrified of losing his mind—or worse, his life.
 But he’s so close to landing a big financial windfall that walking away is not an option.